New Jersey Drug Distribution Charges

 - “Manufacture” means the production, preparation, propagation, compounding, conversion, or processing of a controlled dangerous substance or controlled substance analog, either directly or by extraction from substances of natural origin, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis, and includes any packaging or repackaging of the substance or labeling or relabeling of its container.

 Notably, you don’t need to benefit financially to be conviction of a drug distribution offense.
 Simply delivering a drug to another person, transferring it, sharing with a friend, etc. can constitute a violation under New Jersey law.

 Many times, law enforcement officials will use drug packaging materials to support the contention that you intended to distribute a drug.
 If they find baggies, cutting agents, scales, measuring devices, or other items that may be used to manufacture or package drugs, you may be charged with intent to distribute CDS.

-Find a New Jersey Lawyer to Defend Your Intent to Distribute Drugs Charges
+Find NJ Lawyer to Defend Your Intent to Distribute Drugs Charges

 If you have been arrested, are under investigation, or are facing charges for distribution of drugs in New Jersey, you must aggressively confront these allegations in order to avoid severe penalties.
 Contact an experienced NJ criminal defense lawyer as soon as possible.
 At The Tormey Law Firm, our attorneys have successfully resolved countless drug cases in courts throughout New Jersey.
 For a free consultation about your drug distribution case, contact us today at (201)-556-1570.